tararelan/latex-writing-check/README.md

 | `latexWritingCheck.checkOnType` / `checkOnSave` | `true` | Automatic checking triggers |
 | `latexWritingCheck.enableGrammar` / `enablePassive` / `enableWordy` / `enableUnclear` / `enableUncited` / `enableRepetition` | `true` | Per-category on/off |

-API keys aren't a setting — use **"LaTeX Writing Check: Set API Key"** / **"...: Clear API Key"** from the command palette.
+API keys aren't a setting - use **"LaTeX Writing Check: Set API Key"** / **"...: Clear API Key"** from the command palette.

 ## Known limitations

-- Only British and American English dictionaries are included; other regional variants aren't wired up yet.
+- Only British and American English dictionaries are included; other regional variants aren't wired yet.
 - Custom dictionary is a flat accept-list (via the quick-fix), not imported from your `.bib`/existing files.
 - No automated test suite yet.